danielgoldwyn/ezbank-landing-template/README.md

-#Easybank Chanllege from Frontend Mentor
+# Easybank Challenge from Frontend Mentor

 This project was created from the resources provided by frontend mentor